boss-defender/Smart-Fine-Tune/README.md

 ---

+# 💡 Want to train on your own dataset?

+👉 First, share this Colab notebook by selecting **`Share → General access → Anyone with the link → Copy link`**.
+Then upload **your dataset and this Colab notebook link** to an AI assistant such as **ChatGPT, Gemini, or Claude etc**.

+Tell the AI:

+> **“Please convert and format my custom dataset so that it is fully compatible with the dataset format expected by Cell 1 of this Colab notebook and ready for training.”**

+✅ The AI can then restructure your dataset into the correct format for this fine-tuning system.

+---

 ## 🌟 Why Use This Pipeline?

 Fine-tuning LLMs on Google Colab free or T4 runtimes often leads to lost progress from quota limits, session timeouts, and random disconnections.
 This pipeline solves every single headache: